 - Make arrangements to park your car long term while you are gone.
 If you will be gone during hot weather, it may be worth buying a sun visor to put in the window to lower the temperature inside.
 It is best to park the vehicle with a full tank of gas and to add fuel stabilizer (available at any auto store) to the tank if you will be gone over a month.

 - Contact your auto insurance and give them a date to put your policy into “park” mode.
 This will greatly reduce your premiums on a vehicle that is not being driven.
-In some U.S. states you need to contact the local government to tell them that you will be suspending insurance on a vehicle, otherwise they may think that you are driving it without coverage.
+In some U.S. states, you need to contact the local government to tell them that you will be suspending insurance on a vehicle, otherwise they may think that you are driving it without coverage.
 Cases vary, but it’s worth checking on if no one will be driving your car.

 - Contact your mobile phone carrier to see if they can put your plan into a suspended mode.
-If you keep the phone, be smart and don’t change your voice mail bragging that you will be “out of the country for months” — not good if you are leaving a car or place behind.
+Don’t change your voicemail to a greeting bragging that you will be “out of the country for months” — potential thieves may be delighted.

-- If someone is looking after your pets, start making visits to get the animals comfortable with the new person, and the new person familiar with what makes the animals happy.
+- If someone is looking after your pets, start getting them together before you leave so the animals will be more comfortable with the new person before you exit.

-If you are American and happen to be traveling to a place with political unrest, a history of violence (past or recent), or just want to play it safe, go register your trip with the US State Department.
+If you are a U.S. citizen and happen to be traveling to a place with political unrest, a history of violence, or just want to play it super safe, go register your trip with the U.S. State Department.
 It only takes a few minutes and lets them have a general idea of who they would need to evacuate if something unexpected did go down in one of the countries you were visiting.

-Record the numbers of the embassies in different places that you are going.
-Keep them someplace safe or in a hidden email deep in some folder.
+Record the phone numbers of the embassies in different places that you are going.
+Know who to call if you have a bad situation.